Standard Material Transfer Agreements 2 (SMTA2)

 There are three different categories of entities that sign an SMTA 2:

-- Category B: manufacturers of other pandemic related products (e.g. diagnostic tests and materials)
+- Manufacturers of other pandemic related products (e.g. diagnostic tests and materials)

-- Category C: all other recipients (universities, research institutions, bio-tech companies etc.)
+- All other recipients (universities, research institutions, bio-tech companies etc.)

 The signatories, depending on their nature and capacity, may choose from a specific list of benefit options that are described in Annex 2 of the PIP Framework.
 Benefits include pandemic influenza vaccines, antiviral medicines and other pandemic related products or technologies.